 |Loading Angle||+5 degrees|

-These mountings had very through flash precautions, which may have contributed to the slower ROF.
-However, the use of turrets meant that much of the ammunition supply could be automated, thus reducing crew fatigue, and they had better arcs of fire both in both the horizontal and vertical planes.
-As they were mounted on the weather deck, this also meant that they were drier and could function even in heavy seas that would wash out the broadside mounts of earlier designs.
+- These mountings had very thorough flash precautions, which may have contributed to the slower ROF.
+However, the use of turrets meant that much of the ammunition supply could be automated, thus reducing crew fatigue.
+The turrets had better arcs of fire both in both the horizontal and vertical planes and as they were mounted on the weather deck, this also meant that they were drier and could function even in heavy seas that would wash out the broadside mounts of earlier designs.

-The following comments are from the report by Capt.
-Thomas Hugh Binney (RN) to the Admiralty upon finishing his tour of command of Nelson in 1930:
+- The following comments are from the report by Capt.
+Thomas Hugh Binney (RN) to the Admiralty upon finishing his tour of command of HMS Nelson in 1930: